sveltejs/vite-plugin-svelte/.changeset/tall-rivers-sleep.md

 '@sveltejs/vite-plugin-svelte': minor
 ---

-add support for loading typescript svelte config files in runtimes that support it
+add support for loading TypeScript Svelte config files in runtimes that support it

 > [!
 NOTE]
 > This change only applies to vite-plugin-svelte.